-Christina Hioureas is a counsel in the firm's International Litigation & Arbitration practice and chair of the firm's United Nations practice group.
+Christina Hioureas is chair of the firm’s United Nations practice group and a counsel in the firm's International Litigation & Arbitration practice.
 Christina represents States, private and State-owned entities, and individuals on international disputes and public international law matters and advises States on matters before the United Nations and its bodies.
 She also serves as arbitrator in international commercial disputes.

-Christina has experience on matters involving the Balkans, the Mediterranean, Europe, the Caucusus, the Middle East, Southeast Asia, Africa and Latin America.
-This includes:
+Experienced on matters involving the Balkans, the Mediterranean, Europe, the Caucasus, the Middle East, Southeast Asia, Africa and Latin America, her experience includes:

 - Serving as sole and co-arbitrator in international commercial disputes, including under UNCITRAL, ICC, ICDR, and AAA Rules.
 She is admitted to the panel of arbitrators for the AAA, ICDR, DIS, Asia International Arbitration Centre, and USCIB/ICC.
 She is also a CEDR-certified mediator.